C4Q/AC3.2-Home-Again/README.md

 - **Food Stamps**

 Takes you to a list of offices that can help you sign-up for SNAP.
+There is also a button to apply for SNAP online at the bottom of the screen.

 - **Internet**